tracked-tools/ember-async-data/README.md

 #### Notes

 - `value` is `T | null` today, but only for the sake of safe interop with Ember Classic computed properties (which eagerly evaluate getters for the sake of).
-You *should not* rely on the `null` fallback, as accessing `value` when `isResolved` is false will become a hard error at the 1.0 release.
+You *should not* rely on the `null` fallback, as accessing `value` when `isResolved` is false throws a hard error starting with v2.0.
 The same is true of `error`.
 - The class is *not* intended for subclassing, and will in fact throw in the constructor if you try to subclass it!
-- The `value` and `error` getters will *warn* if you access them and the underlying promise is in the wrong state.
-In the future, this will be converted to throwing an error.
-(It currently only warns because classic computed properties actively lookup and cache the values returned from their dependent keys.)
+- The `value` and `error` getters will *throw an error* if you access them when the underlying promise is in the wrong state.

 ### `load` function